Tri-County Literacy Council volunteers support the agency in the following positions.

 Tutors are asked to cover the cost of the resource manual, which is $35.
 This fee includes a one-year membership in the agency.

-Assist a literacy instructor in a classroom setting (e.g. Literacy Basic Skills, Basic Computer, or occupational curriculum).
+Assist a literacy trainer in a classroom setting (e.g. Literacy Basic Skills, Basic Computer, or occupational curriculum).

 Help out by performing various clerical tasks in our office.